Beliefs and Values

 The sole basis of our beliefs is the Bible, the 66 books of the Old and New Testaments.
-It was uniquely, verbally, and fully inspired by the Holy Spirit, and was written without error in the original manuscripts.
-It is the supreme and final authority in faith and life in every age.
+The Bible is unique in that every portion and every word was inspired by the Holy Spirit.
+It was without error in the original manuscripts, and has been passed down to us with great accuracy.
+It is the supreme and final authority in faith and life in this age.

-There is but one God, infinite in power, wisdom, justice, goodness and love, Creator of the universe, eternally existing in three persons—Father, Son and Holy Spirit-each of whom possesses all the attributes of Deity and the characteristics of personality.
+There is but one God, everywhere present; infinite in power and knowledge; perfect in justice, goodness, and love; Creator of the universe; eternally existing in three persons—Father, Son and Holy Spirit, each of whom possesses all the attributes of Deity and the characteristics of personality.

-God the Father, by His own choice and out of love for sinful men and women, sent Jesus Christ into the world to reconcile sinners to Himself.
-Jesus Christ was conceived by the Holy Spirit and born of a virgin.
+God the Father, by His own choice, for His own glory, and out of love for sinful men and women, sent his Son, Jesus, the Christ, into the world to reconcile sinners to Himself.
+Jesus was conceived by the Holy Spirit and born of a virgin.
 He was God in the flesh, both true God and true man.
-Jesus Christ lived a sinless life and voluntarily suffered and died as our substitute to pay the penalty for our sins, thus satisfying God's justice and accomplishing salvation for all those who trust in Him alone.
-He rose from the dead in the same body, though glorified, in which He lived and died.
-He bodily ascended into heaven and sat down at the right hand of God the Father, where He, the only mediator between God and man, makes intercession for His own.
-He will return to earth personally, visibly, and bodily to judge all men and establish His kingdom.
+Jesus lived a sinless life and voluntarily suffered and died as our substitute to pay the penalty for our sins, thus satisfying God's justice and declaring righteous all those who trust in Him alone.

-Men and women are freed from the penalty for their sins not as a result, in whole or in part, of their own works, goodness, or religious ceremony, but by the undeserved favor of God alone.
-God declares righteous all who put their faith in Christ alone for their salvation.
+Men and women are freed from the penalty for their sins not as a result, in whole or in part, of their own works, goodness, or religious observances, but by the undeserved favor of God alone which was given through the life, death, and resurrection of Jesus Christ.
+God forgives and accepts all who put their faith in Christ alone for their salvation.

 The Holy Spirit has come into the world to reveal and glorify Christ, to convict men and women of their sins, and to impart new life to all who place their faith in Christ.
-He indwells believers from the moment of spiritual birth, seals them until the day of redemption, and empowers them to live a life pleasing to God.
+He permanently indwells believers from the moment of spiritual birth, guides them into truth, and empowers them to live a life pleasing to God.

-All true believers make up the church worldwide and should assemble together in local churches for worship, prayer, fellowship, and teaching, in order to become conformed to the image of Christ and to become equipped to carry out the ‘Great Commission' that Christ gave His followers in Matthew 28:19-20.
+All true believers, whether Jew or Gentile, male or female, rich or poor—people of all ages and races—make up the Church worldwide as God’s family.
+They should gather together in local churches for worship, prayer, fellowship, and teaching, in order to become conformed to the image of Christ and to become equipped to carry out the “Great Commission” that Christ gave His followers in Matthew 28:19-20.